uliwitness/UKSyntaxColoredTextDocument/README.markdown

 This is a view controller class that implements a text editor that performs "live" syntax coloring in an NSTextView, and generally tries to be helpful to editing structured text documents for programming.

+##Requirements

+You *must* check out UliKit into a folder next to this one, or you will get missing files.

 ##Features

 * Live syntax coloring as you type, fast through localized updates